siraj343/JavaScript/README.md

 * `07-Projects` → Practice projects
 * `08-Events` → Event concepts and practice
 * `09-Advance-one` → request api and practice
+* `09-Advance-one` → studied about promises in js in depth like fetch , .then etc

 ## What's Next